tarof429/stuckathome/k8s/pods.md

       - containerPort: 80
 ```

 You can see this structure at `https://kubernetes.io/docs/concepts/workloads/pods/` so you don't have to memorize every detail.
 The `apiVersion` and `kind` fields are key/value pairs.
 However, note the indentation for metadata.
 The metadata field is a dictionary.

+If you create a Kubernetes object using a text editor like vi, it is recommnded to use two spaces instead of tabs to avoid a syntax error.

+The apiVersion for a pod is always v1.
+The kind is Pod.
+Since the metadata field is a dictionary, you need to add indentation and then add key/value pairs.
 It is common to have an embedded dictionary called `labels`.
 For example:

 ```
 metadata: